Nimashi450/100-Days-of-Code/log.md

 ### Day 1: January 19, 2022

 **Today's Progress**: Started to learn javaScript from the begining.
-Foung a great course to learn JS --> [click here](https://scrimba.com/learn/learnjavascript)
+Found a great course to learn JS --> [click here](https://scrimba.com/learn/learnjavascript)

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.